cunybpl/nycet_pnp/src/content/guides/systems/air-cooled-chiller.md

 associated_systems:
   - Chilled Water Loop
 related_components:
-  - Liquid-to-Liquid Heat Exchanger
+  - Liquid-to-liquid Heat Exchanger
 borrow_equipment_url: "https://nycenergytools.com/equipment/?_system_type=chilled-water-loop"
 layout: guide
 url: "/documents/systems/air-cooled-chiller"
 ---

-## Air-Cooled Chiller System
+## Air-cooled Chiller System

 An air-cooled chiller consists of an evaporator, a compressor, condenser fans, and an expansion valve.The system produces chilled water through the basic refrigeration cycle.

-## Air-Cooled Chiller Components
+## Air-cooled Chiller Components

 Each of the various components associated with an air-cooled chiller are listed below (see Figure 1).
 Air-cooled chillers may be customized with a variety of high-performance components, such as variable frequency drives (VFD) on condenser fans and compressors, high efficiency compressor designs, thermostatic or electronic expansion valves, condenser coils with enhanced heat transfer characteristics, optimized condenser fan design and system airflow characteristics, and digital direct control systems that optimize the energy efficiency of the chiller.